hbrok/heatherbrokmeier.com/_projects/fort-myers-beach-chamber.md

 ---
-title: Fort Myers Beach Chamber
+title: Fort Myers Beach Chamber of Commerce
-skills: WordPress, HTML, CSS, PHP
 thumbnail: /assets/img/projects/fmb-main.png
 link: https://www.fortmyersbeach.org/
+role: Web Development Front & Back
+skills: WordPress, Timber, HTML5, SCSS
+excerpt: Custom WordPress build for a chamber of commerce.
-order: 100
+order: 60
 ---

-This was a responsive, custom WordPress site built for Fort Myers Beach Chamber of Commerce, located in Fort Myers Beach, Florida.
+This was a custom WordPress site built for Fort Myers Beach Chamber of Commerce, located in Fort Myers Beach, Florida.
+They needed a website with a fresh look that allowed them to easily add and update content.

-In addition to a complete site redesign, all of the data from their previous site needed to be migrated WordPress.
-This ended up being ~400 member pages which each needed their own account.
-These member accounts needed the ability to edit and update their own member listing page as well as add and edit events, deals, and blog posts.
-This was implemented using ACF front end editing, so the chamber members wouldn't need access to the WordPress dashboard.
+As the sole developer on this project, I translated the design into a responsive website and created an editing experience that would work for both the client and members logging in to edit their individual pages.
+In addition to the site redesign I also handled data migration from their old site.
+This included importing data and creating accounts for over 400 members.

-Project developed for Vector & Ink.
+*Created @ Vector & Ink*